Terrell rotation: History

-This phenomenon was popularized by Victor Weisskopf in a Physics Today article.
+This phenomenon was popularized by Victor Weisskopf in a Physics Today article in 1960.

-Due to an early dispute about priority and correct attribution, the effect is also sometimes referred to as the Penrose–Terrell effect, the Terrell–Penrose effect or the Lampa–Terrell–Penrose effect, but not the Lampa effect.

-Further detail
+In 2017, astronomer Avi Loeb suggested that the Terrell effect could have applications for measuring exoplanet masses.

+The effect was experimentally demonstrated in 2024 by Peter Schattschneider and his group of TU Wien.
+They used coordinated laser pulses and cameras to reduce the apparent speed of light to 2 m/s, making the effect visible.

+In the lead illustration, an oblate spheroid representing a Lorentz-contracted sphere traveling at 0.999 c is oriented with its north pole aimed directly towards the camera.
+This spheroid is moved from right-to-left and illuminated with successive femtosecond light flashes.
+Only light arriving at the camera within fixed 300 picosecond gating times are recorded.
+By combining images, the Terrell-rotated appearance of a sphere traveling at 0.999 c to the left could be simulated.
+In the lead image, the north pole of the sphere appears rotated towards the leftmost rim, and the outline of the sphere is nearly circular.

+Description

+By symmetry, it is equivalent to the visual appearance of the object at rest as seen by a moving observer.
+Since Lorentz transformations do not depend on the acceleration, the visual appearance of the object depends only on the instantaneous velocity, and not the acceleration of the observer.

 Terrell's and Penrose's papers pointed out that although special relativity appeared to describe an "observed contraction" in moving objects, these interpreted "observations" were not to be confused with the theory's literal predictions for the visible appearance of a moving object.
 Thanks to the differential timelag effects in signals reaching the observer from the object's different parts, a receding object would appear contracted, an approaching object would appear elongated (even under special relativity) and the geometry of a passing object would appear skewed, as if rotated.
-By R.Penrose: "the light from the trailing part reaches the observer from behind the sphere, which it can do since the sphere is continuously moving out of its way".
+By Penrose: "the light from the trailing part reaches the observer from behind the sphere, which it can do since the sphere is continuously moving out of its way".

 For images of passing objects, the apparent contraction of distances between points on the object's transverse surface could then be interpreted as being due to an apparent change in viewing angle, and the image of the object could be interpreted as appearing instead to be rotated.
 A previously popular description of special relativity's predictions, in which an observer sees a passing object to be contracted (for instance, from a sphere to a flattened ellipsoid), was wrong.
 A sphere maintains its circular outline since, as the sphere moves, light from further points of the Lorentz-contracted ellipsoid takes longer to reach the eye.